marcelarosalesj/robot-four/README.md

-# robot-4
+# Fog robot

-Robot-four is a mobile robot thought to work on an edge cloud environment.
+Fog robot is a mobile robot thought to work on an edge cloud environment.

-## Architecture

-### Hardware
+## Hardware components

 * Pixhawk
 * Companion Computer Raspberry Pi

-### Software
+## Software architecture
+The Software Architecture is based on microservices using Docker containers.
+The vision processing is done with OpenCV framework.

+* vision-sense
+* image-processing
+* control-panel
-* Docker container
+* wheel-motion
-* Computer Vision application based on OpenCV

 ## Container Development environment
 ```